Battle of Palo Hincado: Preparations

-In 1808 General Ramírez was the commander in the east of Hispaniola, while Ciriaco Ramírez and Cristóbal Huber Franco were the commanders in the south and Capt.
+In 1808, Juan Sánchez Ramírez was the commander in the east of Hispaniola, while Ciriaco Ramírez and Cristóbal Huber Franco were the commanders in the south and Capt.
 Diego Polanco was the commander of Santiago de los Caballeros and the Cibao/North region.
 The "Milicias Españolas" (Spanish Army) was under the command of Capt Tomás Ramírez Carvajal.

 They were backed by the Spanish Royal Governor of colonial Puerto Rico, General Toribio Montes.
 Ramírez sent a letter via a Spanish ship anchored in Samana on September 17 to Governor Montes.
 On November 28 the Spanish schooner "Monserrate" arrived in Puerto Rico from Macao with the news that the supply aid requested by Ramírez would soon reach Montes.

 With this encouragement General Ramírez redoubled efforts—while French Governor General Ferrand was preparing to quell the impending rebellion.
 It was easy for Ramírez take possession of the town of El Seibo on Oct.
 26, 1808.

 With their positions quickly forming, twenty nine soldiers, including General Ramírez, reached the port at the mouth of the river at Boca de Yuma to receive the military aid sent from Puerto Rico by Governor Montes.
-The war materials had been shipped in a brig and a schooner—and consisted of a gunboat, four rifles with bayonets, a hundred sabers, and corresponding ammunition.
+The war materials had been shipped in the brig Frederick and schooner Render and consisted of a gunboat, four rifles with bayonets, a hundred sabers, and corresponding ammunition.
 In addition, two hundred volunteers arrived, mostly Creole emigrants.
-The brig, named "Frederick", and the schooner, named "Render", then left the Port of Higuey to return to Puerto Rico.
+The brig and schooner then left the Port of Higuey to return to Puerto Rico.

-At that time General Ramírez received the news that Governor General Ferrand was directed towards El Seibo with a respectable force, and determined to master the revolt.
+At that time, General Ramírez received the news that Governor General Ferrand was directed towards El Seibo with a respectable force, and determined to master the revolt.
 The timing was bad for the revolutionaries.
 He urged taking the French garrison at Samaná (Sabana de la Mar) for making a stronghold, because without the possession of this port the Reconquista forces could fail.
 Ramírez took note of the presence of allied British warships off the Santo Domingo coastline, and dispatched a messenger to Charles Dashwood who was commanding the frigate HMS Franchise.
-Dashwood agreed to attack the French garrison at Samaná, and informeded Ramírez that he could count on the cooperation of the Commander of Arms for Samaná, Diego de Lira, who had become committed to the Reconquista cause.
+Dashwood agreed to attack the French garrison at Samaná, and informed Ramírez that he could count on the cooperation of the Commander of Arms for Samaná, Diego de Lira, who had become committed to the Reconquista cause.